onlinecity/wp-gatewayapi/readme.txt

 4. Contact Form 7: Creating a "recipient groups" selection field.

 == Changelog ==

+= 1.6.9 =
+* New!
+Create Notifications to automatically notify recipients by SMS when a WP action is executed.

 = 1.6.8 =
 * Bugfix: Prefix wasn't specified for all instances of db_table usages.